brandonFoundery/ByteForge/design/README.md

 # AI Agent Design Documents

-This directory contains detailed design documents for each AI agent that will implement features according to the LSOMigrator development plan.
+This directory contains detailed design documents for each AI agent that will implement features according to the AI-Augmented Development Platform development plan.

 ## Agent Overview